Brixx & Barley Salmonella Outbreak Lawsuit

-On August 9, 2019, the Nassau County Department of Health (“DOH”) closed Brixx & Barley, located at 152, West Park Ave., Long Beach, New York, as it investigates multiple cases of Salmonella.
-According to the DOH, Brixx & Barley “will not be allowed to reopen until the source of the Salmonella is identified,” DOH spokeswoman Mary Ellen Laurain said Friday night.
-“That could take some time.”
+On August 9, 2019, the Nassau County Department of Health (“DOH”) closed Brixx & Barley, located at 152, West Park Ave., Long Beach, New York, as it investigated multiple cases of Salmonella.
+According to the DOH, Brixx & Barley would "not be allowed to reopen until the source of the Salmonella was identified,” DOH spokeswoman Mary Ellen Laurain said Friday night.

 A dozen cases of culture confirmed Salmonella had been determined among people who ate food and drank beverages at Brixx & Barley, potential exposures dated back to early July.

 On July 13, 2019, the bride, Lauren Cooper, purchased and consumed food and drink at Brixx & Barley.
 Her symptoms began in the days leading up to her wedding, with severe back pain, diarrhea and vomiting.
 On the day of Lauren’s wedding, July 20, 2019, she experienced additional symptoms.
 With a high fever and reoccurring bouts of diarrhea, she missed family photos, barely completed the vows and has little memory of her ceremony or wedding party.
 At 12:15 a.m.
 Lauren was rushed to the hospital where her Salmonella was confirmed, and she received treatment for the Salmonella infection and related injuries.
 Needless to say, the honeymoon was postponed.